 These are generally very well tolerated.

-If it is for Tendinitis then we recommend our platinum PRP therapy, ACP Tendo, where one injection is normally sufficient to produce excellent results.
-If symptoms persist at 4 weeks then we would recommend a booster PRP shot.
-If you require Regenerative Cell Therapy, such as ACPSVF, for osteoarthritis then you will normally only need one injection.
+For PRP therapy, we recommend a course of three injections, which is normally sufficient to produce excellent results.
+If symptoms persist, then we would recommend a booster PRP shot.
+If you require Regenerative Cell Therapy , such as ACP SVF, for osteoarthritis, then you will normally only need one injection.

 No, there is no special preparation required beforehand unless you are taking blood thinning medication.

 It is important to let the team at The OrthoBiologics Clinic know if you have had a recent steroid-based injection within the last 6 weeks or using regular steroids for any other condition as the anti-inflammatory effect of the steroid will reduce the effectiveness of the PRP therapy.

 Although the treatments are very safe, these treatments may not be suitable for patients who are taking anticoagulants (blood thinning drugs) or regular steroids such as prednisolone or hydrocortisone or immunosupressants.